vtex/toolbelt/README.md

 # To develop locally: use vtex link

-When you log in at an account, you can create your own workspaces to work on your ideias or see what is on air.
+When you log in to an account, you can create your own workspaces to work on your ideas or see what is in production.
 To do so:

 1. On an app directory, run `vtex link` and click on or copy the provided URL into your browser;
 2. Now on, VTEX Toolbelt will monitor your files for change and sync them with what you see automatically.